 The goal of BNL fire training is to maintain fully qualified individuals to meet the objectives of this plan.
 Employee development training is a secondary priority, depending on budget limitations.
-To reduce training costs, BNL takes advantage of training programs offered locally through the annual NY Wildfire and Incident Management Academy held at BNL and the Suffolk County Fire Academy.
+We take advantage of online training through Target Solutions.
+This allows us to get the appropriate number of hours to meet the required refresher training.

 All personnel involved in prescribed fire management activities are required to participate in 8 hours of fire management refresher training annually to be qualified for fire management activities in that calendar year.
-Refresher training concentrates on local conditions and factors; the Standard Fire Orders; "Look Outs, Communications, Escape Routes and Safety Zones" (LCES); "18 Situations and Common Denominators;" NWCG courses: Standards for Survival, Lessons Learned, and Look Up, Look Down, Look Around; and others to meet the firefighter safety requirements.
+Refresher training concentrates on local conditions and factors; the Standard Fire Orders; "Lookouts, Communications, Escape Routes and Safety Zones" (LCES); "18 Situations and Common Denominators;" NWCG courses: Standards for Survival, Lessons Learned, and Look Up, Look Down, Look Around; and others to meet the firefighter safety requirements.
 Efforts are made to vary the training and use all or portions of other NWCG courses to cover the required topics.
 Annual training also includes practice on how to deploy and use a fire shelter under simulated adverse conditions, a review of BNL's fire procedures, and the operation of all BNL fire equipment as applicable to specific duties.